rogerpence/rp.lib.js/docs/rp.autocomplete.md

 * **onItemKeyUp** -
 * **onItemFocus** -
+* **onSetQueryString** - Arguments: searchValue.
+This event handler allows you to customize the URL for the Ajax call.
+This handler is generally used to perform a cascading search with multiple text boxes.
 * **onItemListDisplay** - Arguments: text, value.
 * **onItemListClick** -
 * **onItemListChange** - Use this event to capture the item value while the list is being scrolled.
 This probably has no use in an app but is good for debugging to the console